arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-settings-how-to-create-or-import-additional-wallets.md

 - Click on the Settings menu in the upper left hand corner of the Dashboard

-- Select Wallet Settings under the Wallet section at the top of the Settings screen
+- Select Manage Accounts on the Settings screen

-- Click the *Add a wallet* button at the bottom of the Wallet Setting screen
+- Click the *Add a account* button at the bottom of the Manage Accounts screen

-- Select *Create a new wallet*,* Seedphrase or Keyfile*, or *QR Code*
+- Select *Create a new wallet*, *Seedphrase or Keyfile*, or *QR Code*

     - Instructions for each option are below